pesi-/node-busmq/docs/usage.md

 ## Service

-A service endpoint for implementing the microservices architecture.
+A service endpoint for implementing microservice architectures.

-A service object can either be serving requests or making requests.
+A service object can either be serving requests or making requests, but it can't do both.

+Requests to a service have the request/response form - a requester sends a request to the service, the service handles the request and then sends a reply (or error) back to the requester.

 Any number of service objects can handle requests, as well as any mumber of clients can make requests to the service.

-Requests to a service have the request/response form - a requester sends a request to the service, the service handles the request and then sends a reply (or error) back to the requester.
+When there are multiple service objects serving the same service enpoint, only one will ever receive any single request

 Services do not operate in reliable mode, that is, if a request is being handled but the service handler crashes, the request is lost.